 Yetunde Ogundele studied Accounting & Finance at London Guildhall University and is a finance professional with over 10 years’ experience in the charitable, non-profit sector.
 She is experienced in leading and developing teams and new finance operations.

 Over the years, she has gained experience and a great understanding of managing finances in very difficult times and circumstances.
 During these unprecedented times we are facing, smaller charities are having to be really creative with how they manage their finances for the survival of the organisations and the service users.
-The skills and knowledge Yetunde has built up over the years will go long way helping The Centre for Youth Impact evaluate and make the best decisions for the future.
+The skills and knowledge Yetunde has built up over the years will go long way helping the College evaluate and make the best decisions for the future.

 Coming from a marginalised community herself, Yetunde is passionate about contributing to the future of young people like herself and would really like to see that young people from these communities are able to thrive and meet their potential.